jeromyanglim/APAWordTempate/readme.md

 # Accepted version template
 `accepted-version.dotx` is a template for converting submitted manuscripts into a more reader-friendly style for sharing on institutional repositories.

+# Working notes
+`working-notes.dotx` is a template for workings.
+For every project that I am working on I have a workings-file.
+It is similar to a lab book used in some physical sciences.
+I use it for many things including: (a) brainstorming structure, (b) recording preliminary analyses, (c) making notes on readings that might be incorporated into a paper, (d) brainstorming journal submission strategies, etc. The page is designed to be as long as MS Word will allow.
+Thus, there are fewer page breaks to interfere with the flow.
+And ultimately, the document is not designed for printing.
+Heading 1 provides broad sections.
+Heading 2 is numbered and designed for specific topics.